davidrosado4/Data-Science-MSc/Agile Data Science/README.md

 The assignment was based in a final project.
-We created a web app recommendation.
+We created a web app recommendation following Agile methodology.

 Special mention to all the team!!
 - [Leonardo Bocchi](https://github.com/leobcc)